 Time limits

 You have a limited time if you want to lodge a defence against a creditor’s complaint to a court.
-For example, you must lodge a defence within 21 days if you have received a Complaint Form 5AExternal Link from the Magistrates’ Court, even if you wish to negotiate or claim hardship.
+For example, you must lodge a defence within 21 days if you have received a Complaint Form 5A from the Magistrates’ Court, even if you wish to negotiate or claim hardship.

 If the court date is in the future, you still have some choices.
 You can get help to try to negotiate the debt or claim hardship.
 Make sure you get legal advice quickly if you want to file a defence.